sylc/fresh_with_auth_supabase/README.md

 In Authentication > settings

-- Set the SIte URL as the new deploy address eg: https://xxxxx.deno.dev
+- Set the Site URL as the new deploy address eg: https://xxxxx.deno.dev
 - Add a "Redirect URLs": http://localhost:8000/api/auth/oauth_callback

 ## Resources